yanganto/relayer-game/README.md

 Here is the pseudo code on rpc handler of chain
 > if submission round greater than 1
+> &emsp;check the submisstion follows the samples
 > &emsp;check the submisstion cover one of submission in before round
+> else if sample not set
+> &emsp;set the sample of first round
 >
 > validate blocks
 >